xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 the added insurance.
 Better  to find the errors at compile time rather than run time.

-One last thought:  The two constructs above each  have  the  non- terminals
+One last thought:  The two constructs above each  have  the non-terminals

       `<bool-expression> and <block>`